Slideshow image

 7 Comments

-Jan Johnson about 1 year ago
+Jan Johnson over 1 year ago

 Church is very important to me.
 When I was very young, a neighbor asked my parents if they could take me to church.
 My parents agreed and whenever the neighbor could not take me, they would make sure that I would get to church.
 My parents listened to the service on radio.
 If that neighbor has not asked me to go to a “church”, I would not have known about Jesus.